broadinstitute/warp/docs/BestPractices.md

 _Maintainability._ Over the long term, it is easier to maintain pipelines that can be run in multiple environments.
 Portability avoids being tied to specific infrastructure and enables ease of deployment to development environments.

-Within the scope of the HCA, to ensure that others will be able to use your pipeline, avoid building in assumptions about environments and infrastructures in which it will run.
+To ensure that others will be able to use your pipeline, avoid building in assumptions about environments and infrastructures in which it will run.

 ### Configurability for running on different technical infrastructures.
 Code should not change to enable a pipeline to run on a different technical architecture; this change in execution environment should be configurable outside of the pipeline code.